lowdefy/blocks-google-maps/README.md

 This repository is based on the blocks template repository as a basic starting point for developing custom blocks for Lowdefy.
 For a detailed description of how to build custom blocks, visit the [Custom Blocks](https://docs.lowdefy.com/custom-blocks) sections in the docs.

-This repository contains a basic example of blocks for the container block category: `container`.
+This repository contains a basic example of blocks for the display block category: `display`.
 You can read more about how blocks are used in Lowdefy in the [Blocks](https://docs.lowdefy.com/blocks) section of the docs.

 A Lowdefy block has two files, the block meta data and the block React component.